cedricwalter/cedricwalter.github.io/_posts/2010-12-25-auto-completion-of-icesoft-icefaces-tags-in-eclipse-helios.md

 You do not need to install Jboss Tools (I recommend it through) but what about Icefaces support?

 Icefaces provide a plugin 3.5.0 that support auto completion of tags in #Eclipse Galileo (3.5) for icefaces 1.8.2.
-While #Eclipse Helios is only supported with icefaces 2.0 (plugin &gt; 3.6.2)
+While #Eclipse Helios is only supported with icefaces 2.0 (plugin > 3.6.2)